Introduction

 Some medications such as diuretics, proton pump inhibitors, or certain antibiotics can impair magnesium absorption.
 In such cases, supplementation may be necessary.

-Not all forms of magnesium are equally usable by the body.
-Bioavailability, or the body's ability to absorb and utilize magnesium, varies greatly between the different forms.
-Here's an overview of the most important forms:
+Not all magnesium forms are equally well utilized by the body.
+Bioavailability, the body's ability to absorb and use magnesium, varies greatly between different compounds.
+Here is an overview of the main forms:

 Magnesium citrate

-Magnesium citrate is one of the most easily absorbed forms and is often recommended for magnesium deficiency.
-It has a good bioavailability of about 25-30% and can also have a mild laxative effect, which can be helpful for constipation.
+Magnesium citrate is one of the best-absorbed forms and is often recommended for magnesium deficiency.
+It has good bioavailability of about 25-30% and can also have a mild laxative effect, which can be helpful for constipation.

 Magnesium oxide

 This form has a relatively low bioavailability of about 4-5%.
-While it contains a high percentage of magnesium, it is not well absorbed by the body.
-Magnesium oxide is often used in inexpensive supplements, but it is not ideal for correcting a magnesium deficiency.
+Although it contains a high amount of magnesium, it is not well absorbed by the body.
+Magnesium oxide is often used in inexpensive supplements but is not ideal for correcting magnesium deficiency.

 Magnesium glycinate